Online MBA Programs in International Business

 International Sales Manager

 Tasked with managing global sales operations, international sales managers negotiate contracts, address customer issues, and make supply and delivery arrangements.
-Skilled in analysis, collaboration, and project management, these professionals also research market trends, create sales strategies, collaborate with marketing teams, and oversee sales staff.
-International sales managers make about $77,892 annually, according to PayScale salary data.
+These professionals, skilled in analysis, collaboration, and project management, also research market trends, create sales strategies, and oversee sales staff.
+International sales managers make about $86,000 annually, according to Payscale salary data from November 2022.

 International Trade Compliance Manager

 These professionals manage trade projects and staff, ensuring that company trade practices align with international trade laws and regulations.
 This work entails knowledge and careful study of trade agreements, regulations, and laws.
 Management skills in areas such as leadership and decision-making help international trade compliance managers lead initiatives, direct teams, and guide marketing efforts.
-Salaries for international trade compliance managers average $85,997 annually, according to PayScale.
+International trade compliance managers earn an average of $90,430 annually, according to Payscale data from November 2022.

 International Logistics Coordinator